 - How ORE can provide a clear, rational, defensible description of the organization’s risk environment and risk horizon, and finally,

-To date, ORE have been applied by Riskope to waste systems, supplies ingress & products egress studies, environmental risk assessments and even cyber-defense programs.
+To date, ORE have been applied by Riskope to waste systems, supplies ingress & products egress studies, environmental risk assessments and finally cyber-defense programs.
 ORE prioritization is consistent, unambiguous, and provides context for better understanding of an organization’s risks.

-In November 2016 Riskope’s principals have authored a chapter entitled .
-The Long Shadow of Human‐Generated Geohazards: Risks and Crises, Geohazards Caused by Human Activity, Prof. Arvin Farid (Ed.), InTech, that you can read and freely download in here.
+Also, in November 2016 Riskope’s principals have authored a book chapter.
+The title is The Long Shadow of Human‐Generated Geohazards: Risks and Crises, Geohazards Caused by Human Activity, Prof. Arvin Farid (Ed.), InTech.
+You can read it and freely download it here.

 Do not forget to browse through the list of publications, Riskope 20 rules for good Risk Assessments and the glossary where you can download those files for free.